 In accordance with the guidelines issued by the Election Commission of India, all 14 districts in Kerala, alongside Haritha Keralam Mission and Suchitwa Mission, have prohibited the use of one-time plastics, PVC flex boards and any other kind of publicity material made of plastic or any other non-biodegradable material.
 In addition, at the booth level, candidates have been asked to serve food in steel plates or plantain leaves and water from earthen pots in steel glasses so as to reduce the use of one-time use polystyrene and plastic containers.

-The Haritha Keralam Mission is a state-backed umbrella mission that is aimed at waste management, organic farming, and water resources management.
+This environment-friendly campaign was led by Haritha Keralam Mission, which is a state-backed mission aimed at waste management, organic farming, and water resources management.
 On the other hand, the Suchitwa Mission is responsible for providing technical and managerial support for waste management to the local self-government.

 Date – 24.04.2019 | Source – The Better India